MakuwaDev/UW-Projects/Year1/Introduction to Programming/Task1/README.md

 # Arithmetic of Approximate Values
-A short summary/translation of the task:..
+A short summary/translation of the task:
 In measurements of physical quantities, the results are always subject to some error, e.g., 5m ± 10%.
 We treat each such approximate value as a set of possible values.
 Implement a package for arithmetic operations on such approximate values that follows the provided interface in ary.h.
 Specifically, the package should include:
 ## Type Definition: